How to protect your crops from pests: IPM

 How to prevent pests

 The best way to protect your crops is to keep pests away from your field.
 So your IPM plan will begin with deciding what to grow.
 Some crops can naturally withstand pest damage and still grow well.
-Call your University of Minnesota Extension Service county office if you need help deciding what to grow on your farm.
+Call your University of Minnesota Extension county office if you need help deciding what to grow on your farm.

 Your plants will be better able to withstand pests if you grow different crops in your field, or wait four years before growing the same crop on the same field.
 This kind of farming is called crop rotation.